 Is Sterling Silver Magnetic?

-For the most part sterling silver silverware and jewelry has copper mixed into its .925 purity to make it harder and more impervious to warping or wear.
+For instance, sterling silver silverware and jewelry have copper mixed into its .925 purity to make it harder and more impervious to warping or wear.

 The following video shows a few other noninvasive home silver authenticity tests you can apply.